chiaramoccia/sep-exposome-ninfea/README.md

 # sep-exposome-ninfea
-[# Modelling socioeconomic position as a driver of the exposome in the first 18 months of life of the NINFEA birth cohort children
+# 🧠 Modelling Socioeconomic Position as a Driver of the Exposome in the First 18 Months of Life
+**NINFEA Birth Cohort Study**

 This repository contains a demonstration of the methods used in the study: